 Each semester at Utah Valley University, we have preservice teachers who request to student teach out of state or out of our service area.
 Sometimes it’s so they can be with a spouse who has taken a job, or sometimes it’s to be close to family to save money on housing.

 Our School of Education has a previously established procedure that allows student teachers to work out of state as long as they pay an additional fee.
 This fee exists to pay for the university supervisor to fly out two times and observe the student teacher, including air travel, car rental, hotel, and food reimbursement.
-This has always been a very expensive way to go through our program.
+This has always been a very expensive way to go through the program.

 As I worked with these out-of-state student teachers, I always felt uncomfortable with the cost, the large amount of time required for the professor to travel, and having only two student teaching observations.
 In my mind, all of these factors made out-of-state teaching less than effective.
 And for years I was actively searching for a better and easier way to supervise these teachers from afar.